Job Applicant Privacy

-If you are not satisfied with the Institute’s handling of your personal data or believe that the requirements of data protection legislation may not be fully complied with, you should contact the Institute’s Data Protection Office in the first instance.
+If you are not satisfied with the University’s handling of your personal data or believe that the requirements of data protection legislation may not be fully complied with, you should contact the University’s Data Protection Office in the first instance.
 You also have the right to submit a complaint to the Data Protection Commission.

 DATA PROTECTION OFFICER (DPO)